deelonleem/Kattis-Solutions/README.md

 # Kattis Solutions
 This repository contains my personal solutions for coding problems on the website https://open.kattis.com/.
-All solutions are written in Java.
+<br >All solutions are written in Java.

 <div align="center">